mingliangzhang2018/AliProducts-Challenge/README.md

 ```
 ## Acknowledge

-Thanks for the help of my partners Wei Baole, Yang Yirong.
+Thanks for the help of my partners Baole Wei, Yirong Yang.
 Please let me know if you encounter any issues(my email zhangmingliang2018@ia.ac.cn).